-You can claim as an income deduction the payments you make directly to the custodial parent, to a court, or the Department of Revenue (DOR).
-You can claim child support paid directly from your Unemployment Insurance, Workers Comp, or other income source.
+You can claim the child support you pay directly to the custodial parent, to a court, or the Department of Revenue (DOR).
+You can claim child support paid directly from your Unemployment Insurance, Social Security, Workers Comp, or other income sources.

 Proof of child support payments

-There are two factors you need to verify – the amount you pay and your legal obligation to make child support payments.
+There are two factors you need to verify for DTA to excluded child support from your income – the amount you pay and your legal obligation to make child support payments.

-To verify your legal obligation to pay the child support, you need to show a court or administrative order or other legal document showing you have this obligation.
-106 C.M.R. §§ 361.610(J), 364.400(E).
+Your legal obligation to pay the child support can be verified through a court or administrative order, divorce decree, separation order or other legal document that shows your legal obligation.
+106 C.M.R. §§ 361.610(J, 364.400(E)

 DTA Online Guide: See Appendix G for links to the DTA’s BEACON Online Guide for this section.